Malekitsu/MM6-MAW-Monster-Arts-and-Wonders/README.md

 **Nightmare mode**: An offshoot of the core, balanced mode with focus on adding new content.
 Adds many new encounters and even dungeons.

+**Equalized mode**: Equalized mode (set =true in MM6.ini to enable) will smoothen out difficulty.
+It compares monster level to player level so that monsters that are higher level than player will deal less damage and monsters that are lower level will deal more.
+High level monsters are still stronger regardless of your current level, in terms of strength the effect is ca to halve the difference in level (a level 55 player fighting a level 5 monster will take and deal damage as if fighting a level 30 monster).
+This gives a lot more freedom of movement, letting you, with difficulty, clear areas that before would be nigh impossible, while also making sure lower level dungeons arent too easy.
+Dungeons with high gaps in level between monsters provide a more constant, fun threat level.
+You may want to enable this on your first playthrough.

 But if you’re curious to know more about the mod and the specific changes, read on:
 ## **Classes**